No one learns algebra in Class I, Pant will improve gradually as wicketkeeper: Saha | Sports-Games

 No one learns algebra in Class I, Pant will improve gradually as wicketkeeper: Saha

-''I dont' see who is No 1 or 2...
-Team will give a chance to those who does better.
+''I dont' see who is No.1 or 2...
+Team will give a chance to those who do better.
 I will continue to do my job.
 Selection is not in my hands, it's up to the management.''
-Saha was all praise for the 23-year-old Pant whose 89 not out on the fifth day sealed the match for India at the Gabba to win the series 2-1.
+Saha was all praise for the 23-year-old Pant, whose 89 not out on the fifth day sealed the match for India at the Gabba for a 2-1 series win.

 ''No one learns algebra in class I. You always go step by step.
 He is giving his best and will definitely improve.
-He has always matured and proved himself.
-In the long run, it augurs well for the Indian team, he said of Pant who was often found wanting behind the stumps.
+He has matured and proved himself.
+In the long run, it augurs well for the Indian team,'' he said of Pant who has often been found wanting behind the stumps.

-''The way he has shown his intent after being sidelined from his favourite T20/ODI formats was really exceptional.''
-Since the Brisbane show, Pant's comparison with the legendary Mahendra Singh Dhoni has only grown but Saha said ''Dhoni will remain Dhoni and everyone has his own identity''.
+''The way he has shown his intent after being sidelined from his favourite T20 and ODI formats was really exceptional.''
+Since the Brisbane show, Pant is being compared incessantly with the legendary Mahendra Singh Dhoni but Saha said ''Dhoni will remain Dhoni and everyone has his own identity''.

 Saha scored 9 and 4 in the Day/Night Adelaide Test where India were shot out for a record low of 36 and he did not play in the remaining three matches.